ETV Bharat / bharat

 The petitioner moved the apex court claiming these decisions were an infringement of the right of religious minorities to impart education as per Article 30 of the Constitution.

-New Delhi: The Supreme Court on Monday put on hold the operation of the communications issued by child rights body National Commission for Protection of Child Rights (NCPCR) urging states to shift students of unrecognised madrassas to government schools.
+New Delhi: The Supreme Court on Monday put on hold the operation of the communications issued by the child rights body National Commission for Protection of Child Rights (NCPCR) urging states to shift students of unrecognised madrassas to government schools.

 The matter came up before a bench led by Chief Justice of India D Y Chandrachud and comprising justices J B Pardiwala and Manoj Misra.
-Senior advocate Indira Jaising, represented Muslim organisation Jamiat Ulema-i-Hind before the bench.
+Senior advocate Indira Jaising represented the Muslim organisation Jamiat Ulema-i-Hind before the bench.
 It was contended before the bench that communications of the NCPCR and consequential actions of some of the states needed to be stayed.

 The Muslim organisation has challenged the action of governments of Uttar Pradesh and Tripura directing that students of unrecognised madrassas should be shifted to government schools.